stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 **Check yourself**
 - LED still dark?
 Flip it: the **long leg** should face the GPIO (through the series path).
-- Confirm the resistor is **in series**, not in a different row by accident.
 - Try `led.blink()` for a quick test (built‑in helper).

 **Why GPIO 14?** Any digital GPIO works; 14 is just an example.
 If you change the wiring, update the number in code.